Estelope/Planetary-Birthday/README.md

 * repo:https://github.com/Estelope/Planetary-Birthday
 * Clone the repository to your local machine.
 * Run "npm install" to install all dependencies.
-* Run "npm run build" or "start" to build the project.
+* Run "npm run build" or "start" to build the project and open corresponding dev server in browser .
-* open index.html in compatible web browser
+* test the project "npm run test"

 ## Known Bugs